 Performs a two-pass blur on the silhouette, once vertical and once horizontal.
 This blur works by taking multiple samples around a center sample, and averaging the result.

-For each sample, the weight of the sample is simply 1 / number of samples
+For each sample, the weight of the sample is simply 1 / number of samples and so does not need to be calculated.

 Gaussian Blur